RAF Gatow: Escapes to Gatow from East Germany

 At least three successful escapes were made from East Germany to RAF Gatow.

-On 7 April 1978 two East German brothers defected by flying a Zlin Z-42M light aircraft of the Gesellschaft für Sport und Technik (GST – an East German paramilitary training organisation) to RAF Gatow.
+On 9 April 1978 the two East German brothers Lothar und Dieter Weber defected by flying a Zlin Z-42M light aircraft of the Gesellschaft für Sport und Technik (GST – an East German paramilitary training organisation) with the call sign DM-WNX to RAF Gatow.
 The escape had been planned over the previous three years.
-The aircraft was dismantled and returned to East Germany with painted slogans such as "Wish you were here".
+The aircraft was dismantled and returned to East Germany over the Glienicker Brücke with painted slogans such as "Wish you were here".

 On 24 June 1979 an East German glider landed at RAF Gatow, its pilot seeking political asylum.
 The glider was handed back to East Germany at the Glienicke Bridge four days later.
 The flying control surface lock for the rudder bore the message "remove before the next escape".

 On 15 July 1987, a young East German, Thomas Krüger, defected by flying a Zlin Z-42M light aircraft of the Gesellschaft für Sport und Technik.
 His first words to the RAF Police were a request for political asylum.
 He was handed over to the civil authorities and received West German citizenship.
 His aircraft, registration DDR-WOH, was dismantled and returned to the East Germans (by road) by RAF station flight personnel, complete with humorous slogans painted on by RAF airmen such as "Wish you were here", "Come back soon".
 DDR-WOH is still flying today, but since 1991 under registration D-EWOH.